Dale Parker

 Tom and Mary Kempen

-Tom and Mary Kempen’s road to being woodland owners was a Tom and Marywinding one.
+Tom and Mary Kempen’s road to being woodland owners was a winding one.
 The Kempens built a home in Ashwaubenon in 1979, and Tom had a hankering to heat it with wood.
 He started looking for a piece of woodlands, so they could have a sustainable source of wood for their wood stove.
-In his search, he and Mary found a 55 acre piece of land up for auction, put in a bid on the wooded 25 acre portion, and won.
-These 25 acres on Pleasantview Road became Tom and Mary’s Pleasant Acres, which they still own today in Brown County.

 Kurt and Gloria Schuh